 Having the communities that are most dependent on values involved in the

-Field teams involved in North Coast CE work often bring together members of several First Nations and communities, as well as people from the North Coast Environmental Stewardship Initiative (ESI).
+Field teams involved in NC CE work often bring together members of several First Nations and communities, as well as people from the North Coast Environmental Stewardship Initiative (ESI) and the Marine Plan Partnership (MaPP).

 Ongoing North Coast Communications and Engagement focuses on reporting on the progress, process and accomplishments of the NC CE Program.
 Consistent ongoing communications and engagement activities support the successful implementation of the North Coast Marine Plan, including: public and stakeholder communication and engagement, media relations, and the use of updates, success stories, newsletters, annual reports, and performance reporting to communicate the progress, process and achievements of the NC CE Program.